SAP/luigi/docs/advanced-scenarios.md

   justify-content: center;
 }
 ```
-If you are intend to use the tab navigation, it makes sense to specify also the new top view container positioning `.iframeContainerTabNav`.
+If you intend to use [tab navigation](navigation-advanced.md#tab-navigation), it also makes sense to specify the new top view container positioning `.iframeContainerTabNav`:
 ```css
 .iframeContainerTabNav {
   top: calc(#{$topNavHeight} + #{$topNavHeightTab}); // header navigation height PLUS tab navigation height